SECRET-GUEST/actions-for-nautilus/README.md

-# This is an alternative version of the documentation, provided in French.
-For the original English version of the software documentation, please click [here](https://github.com/bassmanitram/actions-for-nautilus#readme).
+### This is an alternative version provided in French.
+For the original English software , [please click here](https://github.com/bassmanitram/actions-for-nautilus#readme).

 # Actions Pour Nautilus